LauraAmabili/DigitalForensics/MLforFraudDetection.md

   if inside the range, plot all the data on this line, you compute statistics on your data, then you plot the rane first/last quartile-> how much of your data is inside this area ho wmany stanrdard deviation an observation lies away from the mean-> you check for each single instance how much differs from the media in terms of standard deviation

+####  Multivariate Outlier Detection and Treatment

-  MULTIVARIATE OUTLIER DETECTION AND TREATMENS (now you are considering multiple features at the same time ) fit the features in a multidimensional space -> can be seen as a vector -distance between different vectors
+(now you are considering multiple features at the same time ) fit the features in a multidimensional space -> can be seen as a vector -distance between different vectors
   .fitting regression lines and inspecting the observations with large errors